 Semana Santa in Andalusia

 Every region of Spain celebrates Holy Week in a special way.
 In Andalusia, it is a week full of color, art, religious fervor, and great processions.
 Malaga and Seville host the most impressive processions and parades.
-In Seville, nazarenos are carrying floats and singing La Saeta, an acapella song that performed during processions.
+In Seville, nazarenos carry the floats and sing La Saeta, an acapella song that is performed during processions.
 In Malaga, it is a military parade with music, dances, and different events.

 Semana Santa in Madrid

 Madrid hosts a few large processions on Good Friday.
 The most famous one takes place in the Cristo de Medinaceli which starts at the parish of Jesús de Medinaceli and runs through major streets of the city.
 Other famous processions on Friday include the Alabarderos and Jesús Nazareno 'el pobre', as well as the silent procession.
 All of them are dedicated to the passion and death of Jesus Christ.